STRd6/stream/streamatorium.coffee.md

       (atom) ->
         output atom

-Output atoms async instead of immediately.
+Output atoms asynchrounously instead of immediately.

     defer = (output) ->
       (atom) ->
-        output.defer atom
+        setTimeout output, 0, atom

-Get JSON data from a url then pass it to output

-    DataSource = (output) ->
-      (url) ->
-        $.getJSON(url).then output

-Splatter splats arrays into individual items.
+`each` splats arrays into individual items.
 Non-arrays are passed through as is.

-    Splatter = (output) ->
+    each = (output) ->
       (arrayOrItem) ->
         [].concat(arrayOrItem).each (item) ->
           output item

+Get JSON data from input urls then pass it along.

+    getJSON = (output) ->
+      (url) ->
+        $.getJSON(url).then output

-Splitter is a generalized T. When contsructed with a list of functions it returns a function that when called with any argument passes it's argument to to each of its output functions.
+`split` is a generalized T. When contsructed with a list of sinks it returns a sink that outputs to all of the sinks it was constructed with.

-    Splitter = (outputs...) ->
+    split = (outputs...) ->
       (atom) ->
         outputs.forEach (output) ->
           output atom